 Iao Valley State Park and `Iao Needle

 This tour will travel through three unique parts of Maui; Haleakala National Park including the 10,000 ft elevations of Haleakala’s summit, the central plains which have been cultivated in sugar cane for more than 100 years, and the West Maui Mountains which contains Iao Valley.
 You will learn about the history of the island from ancient times through the last 200+ years to today.
 Also known as our “volcano” tour, guests will see and learn about the geology of these two volcanoes (Haleakala and the West Maui Mountains) that formed this incredible landscape some 2 million years ago!

-This tour is a 10 hour day that includes 2 meal stops and other special activities as well.
+This tour is a 10 hour day that includes 2 meal stops (not included in price) and other special activities as well.
 There are numerous stops, shops, and opportunities for pictures throughout the day.

 |9:30 am||Heritage Gardens|

 |10:00 am||Wailuku & Kahului stops|